python-students-summer2024/lists-exercise-yr2313/README.md

 1. if the user has been happy for 5 or more days out of the last 7 days, the user should be diagnosed as `manic`
 1. if the user has been sad for 4 or more days out of the last 7, the user should be diagnosed as `depressive`
 1. if the user has been apathetic for 6 or more days out of the last 7, the user should be diagnosed as `schizoid`
-1. if none of the above apply, then simply output the user's average mood over the last six days
+1. if none of the above apply, the user should be diagnosed with their average mood over the last 7 days
+1. print out the user's diagnosis, following the format, "`Your diagnosis: schizoid!`"

 ## Clone this repository